 It’s often difficult for people with disability to find meaningful employment, especially those with an intellectual impairment or autism.
 That’s why we established the Customised Employment Peer Support Group.

 The group helps families brainstorm possibilities and develop strategies to achieve their family member’s employment goals.
-It will suit families who are
+It will suit families who

 - are just starting with the Discovery process to identify their child’s interests and employable skills